 Augmented reality, in turn, is here to improve navigation and infotainment systems and enhance vehicle safety.
 For instance, it can augment navigation, adaptive cruise control, and lane departure warning.
 Other examples include AR-assisted dashboards, real-time street signs and accident warning, and AR entertainment systems.
 As a result, drivers get instant information on the surrounding environment and road conditions.

 The invisible-to-visible technology (I2V) from Nissan introduces a 3D space around a vehicle.
 It enables an AR-assisted interface that was first presented at CES 2019.
 The idea is to provide drivers with real-time road data and make manual navigation assistance smarter and safer.
-Data from the vehicles shows hidden hazards or unforseen traffic situations.
+Data from the vehicles shows hidden hazards or unforeseen traffic situations.

 The use of augmented reality in automotive settings advances the driving experience, so automakers can: